aniket463/python-flask-blog/README.md

 # python-flask-blog
-This is the blog blog we create with MyBlog named
+This is the blog we create with MyBlog named using Flask.